A vitamin is able to reduce the development of type 2 diabetes by 15%

 The authors found that over a three-year follow-up period, new diabetes developed in 22.7% of adults who received vitamin D and 25% of those who received a placebo.
 The researchers thus deduced that the relative risk reduction was estimated at 15% for people taking vitamin D supplements.
 This result suggests that even modest doses of vitamin D can be effective in reducing the risk of progression of diabetes from type 2 from prediabetes in people at risk.

-What about the recommended dosage?
+What regarding the recommended dosage?

 The authors, from l’University College Dublin et de la Food Safety Authority of Ireland, point out that previous studies have demonstrated the adverse effects of high vitamin D intake.
 They indicate that professional societies that promote vitamin D supplementation should take responsibility for informing physicians of both the recommended intake vitamin D and safe limits.
 They suggest that while taking very high doses of vitamin D may benefit some patients, it may also pose potential risks.

 Specifically, research has shown that elevated serum levels of 25-hydroxyvitamin D in humans can lead to hypercalcemia and hypophosphatemia.
-Which could potentially cause long-term health issues such as bone and kidney damage.
+Which might potentially cause long-term health issues such as bone and kidney damage.
 Other studies have suggested a higher risk of cardiovascular disease associated with high intakes of vitamin D supplements.
 In addition, excessive vitamin D intake may also interfere with the body’s absorption of essential minerals such as zinc, magnesium and iron.
 Therefore, these authors stress the importance of striking a balance between adequate amounts of vitamin D intake and safe limits in order to enjoy its benefits without causing possible harm.

 What is the recommended daily intake of Vitamin D?